martin-eden/contents/README.md

       Automatically place LDoc comments in Lua source file.

-      Was using AST from my code formatter to scan it for context and for places to insert comments.
+      Mostly POC, I'm not using auto-documenters as a class.
+Used AST from my code formatter to locate places where to insert documentation comments.

     * [Command-line generator for lcf](https://github.com/martin-eden/lcf_params_gui)
       (2018-07)

       GUI to generate Bash command line for Lua code formatter.

       Was playing with TekUI(Lua/C) library.
-Has wrappers over library but code is abandoned.

   * [DS3231 GUI](https://github.com/martin-eden/tekui_ds3231)
     (2019-12/2020-01)